jucazyn/jucazyn.github.io/_pages/physics-track.md

   - /tailor-made-track
 ---

-Below are the physics-related courses I have taken so far.
+Below are the physics-related courses I have taken until now.

 ## 2025/1
 - **Electromagnetic Theory II** taught by Prof. Pawel Klimas